jacobrask/styledocco/README.md

 Tips and tricks
 ---------------

- * StyleDocco will automatically compile any SASS, SCSS, Less or Stylus files before they are applied to the page.
-You can also enter a custom preprocessor command if you want to pass custom parameters to the preprocessor.
- * If your project includes a `README.md` file, it will be used as the base for an `index.html`.
- * If you don't specify a custom name, StyleDocco will use the name from a `package.json` file if it finds one.
- * Put some whitespace before a comment block to exclude it from the documentation.
- * Level 1 headings will automatically create a new section in the documentation.
  * Add `:hover`, `:focus`, etc as class names in example code and the pseudo class styles will be applied in the preview.